Gkcloud5/Better-future/001-Communication/Improvement/11 to 20 words/016-do word.md

 * Present tense:
 	* Simple: I do my homework every day
-	* Continuous: She is doing her assign
+	* Continuous: She is doing her assignment right now
+	* Perfect: they have done all the preparation for the event
+* Past tense:
+	* Simple: He did his laundry yesterday
+	* Continuous: We were doing our best to finish the project on time
+	* Perfect: She had done her chores before going out